 Know the true costs of delivering your online backup service

-We are happy to share the physical cost estimates with you so that you can plan and price your service appropriately.
-Please remember to add in your own overhead and personnel costs as we can’t estimate these for you because they depend on
+We are happy to share the physical cost estimates with you so that you can learn the true cost of delivering online backup services.
+Please remember to add in your own overhead and personnel costs as we can’t estimate these for you because they depend on:

 (a) the level and type of service you choose to offer,

 For your convenience we’re providing you with the physical costs of both hosting your online backup service in the Cloud, such as with Amazon EC2, as well as with your own hardware at your office (colocation costs in a data center will be pretty much in-between these two costs), so you can choose the path you wish to go; we’ll also explore some of the differences of both so you have an idea of what choosing one over the other implies for you.

 If you have sufficient bandwidth at your office (assume each simultaneous client’s upload will be an average 1.2Mb/s, and that 15% of your clients will be backing up concurrently) your costs for hardware and bandwidth will likely be 1/2 to 1/3rd of Amazon’s costs (i.e. $0.075/GB to $0.05/GB).
 But, an important thing to budget for, if you are purchasing your own hardware, is fast disk I/O with controllers and high RPM disks that support multiple readers/writers (for example SAS disks are much better at data concurrency than SATA disks and don’t even think about using PATA/ATA or external USB drives) otherwise your disk system will quickly be a bottleneck and thus your hardware will not scale to hundreds of backup clients.